Women of Mayo Clinic: Synopsis

 In 1915, Doctors Charlie and Will Mayo donated $1.5 million to the University of Minnesota, to foster a program allowing the clinic's doctors to earn master's and doctoral degrees.
 One of the first graduates was pathologist Della Drips, specializing in gynecologic endocrinology.
 During the Spanish flu pandemic, Sister Joseph and the Sisters of Saint Francis purchased the nearby Lincoln Hotel and converted it into an isolation hospital in October 1917.
 By May 1918, when the menace had run its course, 360 patients had been hospitalized and 41 had died.

 What there was in the way of social services at the Mayo had been provided at the registration desk by Willa Murray and Cora Olson.
 Ida Maud Cannon, chief of social services at Massachusetts General Hospital, began training candidates for a new direction in the Mayo's services.
 Charlotte Bundy was the first to accept the challenge of the clinic's social work.
 With support from the Mayo, Bundy and nursing student Isabella Gooding set up their practice at the Colonial Hospital.
 After Bundy married and moved to Scotland, Priscilla Keely became the director.
 The unit began surveying patients to learn the diverse needs.
 Services such as a lending library, financial assistance, occupational therapy, and a language interpreter were considered part of the holistic healing of the patient.
 Cuban-born Beatriz Montes was hired as a language interpreter for Spanish-speaking patients.

 After being selected by Sister Joseph at a chance meeting on a hospital tour, Anna Jamme was trained as a nurse.
 She would later institute the Saint Marys School of Nursing, and become its first administrator.
 Graduating from the school in 1918, Sister Domitilla, born Lillian DuRocher became hospital administrator in 1939.
 United States Army medical corp veteran Mary Foley worked at the diet kitchen at the Kahler Corporation, when she became acquainted with Dr. Will Mayo.
 He hired her for the Mayo, where she instituted the dietetics program for outpatients.
 Anatomical sculptor Nellie Starkson created presentation 3D wax anatomical images.
 During her time at the Mayo, pathologist Winifred Ashby developed the Ashby technique for determining red blood cell survival.

 Sister Joseph, who retired as a surgical assistant in 1915, and the Sisters of Saint Francis of Rochester, had financed hospital expansions in 1894, 1898, 1904, 1909, 1912 and 1922.
-Between the year years 1913 and 1914, the patient load increased 2600%.
-A new surgical building, complete with amphitheater for student procedures viewing, opened on Florence Nightingale’s birthday in 1922.
+Between the years 1913 and 1914, the patient load increased 2600%.
+A new surgical building, complete with amphitheater for student procedures viewing, opened on Florence Nightingale's birthday in 1922.
 Another new building was added in 1928.
 Over the ensuing years, the patient load has continued to rise, as have the opportunities for women in the medical profession.